 If ever there was an ultimate nacho, these are it!

 Need more ideas for brisket leftovers?
-Try brisket stuffed potatoes and brisket has too!
+Try this brisket baked potato recipe and brisket hash too!

 - 4 ounces corn tortilla chips